christineylu/PythonCapstone/README.md

 # aws_elastic_beanstalk_flask
 Quick walk-through on how to use AWS Elastic Beanstalk to deliver Python Flask web applications.

+Using the AWS Documentation [Deploying a flask application to Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html).
+Check here for [AWS Pricing on Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/pricing/#:~:text=There%20is%20no%20additional%20charge,fees%20and%20no%20upfront%20commitments.)

 # Steps
 ## 0
 Create your own virtual Python environment in your app directory